kirazy/reskins-bobs/README.md

 This is a work-in-progress, and though most items, structures, and equipment that I plan to touch have been touched, there are a few structures and items still to do.

 **Updates**
 This mod is constantly being worked on, but I am a graduate student and school has resumed.
-I will release bug fixes that correct startup errors as they occur, but content updates will occur on a monthly basis on the weekend, beginning October 3, 2020.
+- Regular content updates will be released monthly.
+- Locale updates will be released on the weekend they are received from Crowdin.
+- Critical bugfixes will be released on an as-needed basis.

 **Localization**
 You are welcome to help with localization, please use [this Crowdin project](https://crowdin.com/project/factorio-mods-localization).
 You can find more details [here](https://github.com/dima74/factorio-mods-localization#how-to-translate-using-crowdin).

+## Licensing
+All content is licensed under [MIT](https://opensource.org/licenses/MIT).

 ## Structures and Items Showcase